chaostoolkit-incubator/chaostoolkit-dynatrace/README.md

         "arguments": {
             "entity": "SERVICE-665B05BC92550119",
             "relative_time":"30mins",
-            "faile_percentage": 1
+            "failed_percentage": 1
         }
     }
 }
 ```

 The probe returns true if the api request failure percentage is less than
-"faile_percentage" or raises an exception when an error is met.
+"failed_percentage" or raises an exception when an error is met.

 The result is not further process and should be found in the generated report